In the pursuit of long hair, many women try various hair growth methods, which can be found on various websites.

 However, many of them do not work.
 Some suggestions can be quite preposterous like those discussed HERE.

-Let’s look at the science behind taking hair growth vitamins, the different categories of vitamins, which of them are important for hair growth and which hair growth supplements are worth the money.
+I’ll also cover which of these vitamins are important for hair growth and which hair growth supplements are worth the money.

 Do Hair Growth Supplements Work?